-PUT http://<host>/api/v2/pipelines/<0,1,2,3>/nodes/rc_boxpick/services/detect_items item_models: list of rectangles with minimum and maximum size, with the minimum dimensions strictly smaller than the maximum dimensions.
+PUT http://<host>/api/v1/nodes/rc_boxpick/services/detect_items item_models: list of rectangles with minimum and maximum size, with the minimum dimensions strictly smaller than the maximum dimensions.
 The type of each item model must be RECTANGLE.
 The dimensions should be given fairly accurately to avoid misdetections, while still considering a certain tolerance to account for possible production variations and measurement inaccuracies.